pmagarill/Crowdfunding_ETL/README.md

 ##### Option 2: Use regular expressions.

-If you chose Option 1, complete the following steps: <a name="Use-Python-dictionary-methods"></a>
+If you chose Option 1, complete the following steps:

 Import the contacts.xlsx file into a DataFrame.
 Iterate through the DataFrame, converting each row to a dictionary.